hanami/model/README.md

 **Known limitations**

-Please be noted there are limitations with inherited entities:
+Note there are limitations with inherited entities:

 ```ruby
 require 'lotus/model'